 Cord blood, rich in stem cells, can be collected once a baby and the placenta have been safely delivered by the mother.
 It’s collected from the umbilical cord once it has been cut.
 The procedure is completely safe for both mother and baby.
 The blood is then frozen and stored in a cord bank until needed.

 Cord blood stem cells don’t need to be as well matched with your tissue type compared to other sources of stem cells.
 This is because they are not as mature as blood stem cells, which means it can be easier to find a suitable cord match.

-You can download our fact sheet on cord blood transplants for more detailed information.
+You can download our factsheet (PDF 60KB) on cord blood transplants for more detailed information.

 A haploidentical transplant uses stem cells from a family member whose tissue type or HLA is half matched to yours.
 Parents are always a half-match for their children, and vice versa.
 Siblings have a 50% chance of being a half-match for each other.

 This means that you have a greater choice of potential donors – almost all people have at least one potential haploidentical match in their family.

 Haploidentical transplants are becoming more common but unfortunately they are not suitable for everyone.
 Your transplant team will be able to give you more information about your best possible option.